 Locate plaque using a stain.
 Plaque is extremely difficult to see, so it can be hard to know how much is on your teeth.
 To see your plaque you can purchase “disclosing tablets”.
 These tablets stain the plaque on your teeth, making it easy for you to examine your teeth for plaque and identify the areas you need to target with a toothbrush or floss.

 While no at-home remedy can substitute for what a professional dental cleaning can remove, taking steps to prevent plaque is a good way to keep your smile healthy and keep tartar away.

 Tartar cannot be removed at home.
 This is why eliminating plaque is so important at home, as it can stop tartar from developing.
 If you do suffer from tartar buildup, you must visit your Main Beach dentist to have it removed.

 Tartar removal is done by a scale and polish, which can be performed by your dentist or hygienist.

-During scaling, your dentist may use an ultrasonic scaler, which is an electronic scaler that removes larger pieces of tartar using a gentle sound vibration, coupled with a stream of water to wash debris away.
+During scaling, your dentist may use an ultrasonic scaler, which is an electronic scaler that removes larger pieces of tartar using gentle sound vibration, coupled with a stream of water to wash debris away.
 Following this, your dentist will use a handheld tool to remove tartar from tooth surfaces.
-If the amount of calculus is minimal to begin with, a manual scaler may be sufficient to remove deposits of tartar.
+If the amount of calculus is minimal, to begin with, a manual scaler may be sufficient to remove deposits of tartar.